 Information (data) is the very basis of academic research.
 The University Library supports researchers in dealing with publications and research data.
 In 2016, a group of PhD candidates of the Graduate School was asked which skills they see as vital for the success of their research project, but do not possess yet.
-Consequently a number of topics was selected for which the University Library will provide online information and training:
+Consequently a number of topics was selected for which the University Library provides online information and training:

 - Doing your literature review

-- Publication strategies & Open Access
+- Publication strategies & Open Access (a.o. about predatory publishers and journals)

 - Research Data Management (RDM) plan

-- Enhancing your academic visibility & profile
+- Enhancing your academic visibility & profile, in databases and on the internet

 By providing e-learning, PhD candidates can get the required training whenever they need it.
 For this reason a portfolio of e-modules has been developed for each of the above topics.